valkey-io/valkey-doc/docs/reference/cluster-spec.md

 The clients can send SUBSCRIBE to any node and can also send PUBLISH to any node.
 It will simply broadcast each published message to all other nodes.

-Redis 7.0 and later features sharded pub/sub, in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
+Redis OSS 7.0 and later features sharded pub/sub, in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 A shard message must be sent to a node that owns the slot the shard channel is hashed to.
 The cluster makes sure the published shard messages are forwarded to all nodes in the shard, so clients can subscribe to a shard channel by connecting to either the master responsible for the slot, or to any of its replicas.